Skip to main content

 Carola Ruse, Senior Vice President Business Unit Electrolyzer Solutions, Robert Bosch GmbH

-How our Proton exchange membran (PEM) electrolysis stack works
+How our Bosch Proton exchange membran (PEM) electrolysis stacks works

-Produced through electrolysis, electrical energy is converted into chemical energy.
+Produced through electrolysis, electrical energy is converted into chemical energy. for hydrogen production.
 In this process, ultrapure water (H₂O) flows around an ionically conductive membrane between the anode and cathode.
-When voltage is applied, water at the anode oxidizes to oxygen (O₂), free electrons, and hydrogen ions.
-These ions diffuse through the membrane and combine with electrons at the cathode to form hydrogen (H₂).
-The reaction products are therefore hydrogen and oxygen (H₂ and O₂).
+Upon voltage application, water at the anode oxidizes, releasing oxygen (O₂), free electrons, and hydrogen ions.
+These ions then diffuse through the proton exchange membrane, combining with electrons at the cathode to form hydrogen (H₂).
+The reaction products are therefore hydrogen (H₂) and oxygen (O₂).

 Requirements and conditions for global green hydrogen production

-• The expansion and promotion of renewable energies contribute to creating a more efficient and resource-saving energy future.
+The expansion and promotion of renewable energy sources form the foundation toward a more efficient and resource-saving energy future.

-• Clear and long-term policy support and appropriate regulatory frameworks are needed to promote investments.
+Clear and long-term policy support and appropriate regulatory frameworks are needed to promote investments in the global hydrogen economy.

-• Since the hydrogen industry is global oriented, international cooperation and coordination is important to establish standards, facilitate trade in hydrogen and support technology transfer.
+Since the hydrogen industry is globally oriented, international cooperation and coordination is important for establishing standards, facilitating trade in hydrogen, and fostering technology transfer.